gap579137/WatcherDNS/README.md

 ## Limitations

-* SnitchDNS currently runs in a single-thread, therefore may not be suitable for environments with hundreds of DNS requests per minute.
+* WatcherDNS currently runs in a single-thread, therefore may not be suitable for environments with hundreds of DNS requests per minute.

 ## Contributing